Test data modules

 Test data - Update item

-You can define these actions for one data source at a time.
-If your test case is linked to multiple data sources, you need to add the module multiple times: once per data source you want to modify.
+• If you want to perform 'reuse' actions or 'update last consumed row' actions in a test case that's linked to multiple data sources, you need to add the module multiple times.
+Once per data source you want to update.

 • If your data source is a subset, Tosca Cloud applies the action to the row in both the subset and its parent data set.